 The workplace finally has a future, as companies are investing in health and safety.

-The transformation of the working environment is gaining further momentum.
+The transformation of the workplace is gaining further momentum.
 Increasing workplace digitisation and certain demographic trends have created new challenges, but also new opportunities.
 Companies are facing these processes actively by investing more money in sustaining their employees’ working capacities and also in humane working conditions and routines.
 These are the core messages that can be derived from the development of the trade fair and from the high level of interest among exhibitors and visitors at A+A 2015.

 The 30th A+A in Düsseldorf, which ran for four days (27-30 October), comprised 1,887 exhibitors from 57 countries and provided information for more than 65,000 visitors (2013: 63,000) seeking to learn about the latest trends in occupational health and safety, health promotion at work and safety and security management.
 This is a new record in the history of this event.
 30% of all visitors were internationals, clearly indicating an increase since the last event.
 They came from 80 countries.

 “As before, A+A has reached record numbers of exhibitors and visitors, thus reconfirming its position as a global leader among trade fairs and conventions on occupational health and safety.
 It is providing major stimuli on the market and in the political debate, both in Europe and beyond.
-It was also helpful to have so many activities in connection with this year’s partner country, South Korea,” says Joachim Schäfer, Managing Director of Messe Düsseldorf, as he sums up numerous talks with exhibitors and international delegations as well as the consistently positive responses and the good atmosphere in the exhibition halls.
+It was also helpful to have so many activities in connection with this year’s partner country, South Korea,” says Joachim Schäfer, Managing Director at Messe Düsseldorf, as he sums up numerous talks with exhibitors and international delegations as well as the consistently positive responses and the good atmosphere in the exhibition halls.

 A+A Trend Barometer – good momentum for exhibitors

 A+A exhibitors took the opportunity to present the entire bandwidth of products and services in personal protection and in the realisation of safe and healthy working routines.
 A guided tour of the trade fair was held where the participants could see for themselves how innovative manufacturers can be.

 Klaus Bornack, President of the Trade Fair Committee and Managing Director of Bornack GmbH & Co.
 KG, believes that the industry is in a good position.
 He is looking forward to the new business arising from A+A: “A+A has given us some good momentum.
 The exhibition halls were consistently well frequented on each of the trade fair days and attracted a highly skilled audience.
 Moreover, the support programme delivered further important stimuli with new highlights, such as the special show on ‘Safe Rescue Operations from Heights and Depths’.”